ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ## Edit Page

-You can edit Pages using the Page Builder.
+You edit Pages in the Page Builder.
-To start editing an existing Page, in the Back Office from the Content Tree choose the page that you want you edit and click **Edit** button.
+To start editing an existing Page, in the Back Office, from the Content Tree, choose the page that you want to edit and click **Edit** button.

 ### Page Builder interface

-Page Builder has plain and intuitive interface.
-It is easy to create a Page without having advanced technical skills.
+Page Builder has a plain and intuitive interface.
+You can create Pages without having advanced technical skills

 ![Page Builder interface](img/page_builder_interface.png)